How to Celebrate in Denmark | Etiquette and Cultural Misunderstandings

 a knob of butter per serving

-brown sugar and grounded cinnamon to taste
+brown sugar and ground cinnamon to taste

 Stir whilst boiling for approximately 2 minutes or until the water has reduced by half.
 This helps that the milk doesn’t burn to the pan.